pkmishra/node-perfectapi/readme.md

 Still a WIP
 ---------
 This package is still in early alpha.
-YMMV.
+Don't even consider using it yet.

 Install